YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario26/README.md

 Not all operations can run in parallel, but there are plenty of tasks that Trident can run concurrently.

-The following page explains very well the why and the how: https://community.netapp.com/t5/Tech-ONTAP-Blogs/Trident-Controller-Parallelism/ba-p/461918
+The following page explains very well the why and the how: https://community.netapp.com/t5/Tech-ONTAP-Blogs/Trident-Controller-Parallelism/ba-p/461918.
 It all also contains metrics observed during benchmarks with hundreds of PVC.

 In the context of this lab, we will see how to enable that feature and also run some tests.
 We will first run some baseline tests without the feature, and compare them with 2 more tests once the concurrency is enabled.

 **TL;DR: BEGINNING**
-**this table summarized my findings:**
+**This table summarized my findings:**

 | Configuration | Feature enabled | Total time all PVC bound | Average per PVC |
 | :--- | :---: | :---: | :---: |